Anthem denies report of talks with Justice Dept regarding merger

-WASHINGTON (Reuters) - Health insurer Anthem Inc denied a report on Thursday that it was in negotiations with the Justice Department in an effort to save its merger with smaller rival Cigna Corp.
+WASHINGTON (Reuters) - Health insurer Anthem Inc (ANTM.N) denied a report on Thursday that it was in negotiations with the Justice Department in an effort to save its merger with smaller rival Cigna Corp (CI.N).

 Cigna shares jumped as much as 2.4 percent early in the session on a spike in trading volume to hit their highest level since July 2015.
 Anthem was last up 1.3 percent to $168.95.
 Cigna was up 2.3 percent at $155.50.